Opened 10 years ago

 As a side note.
 Another related problem is that once the path is canonicalized with realpath or such it loses the path rewriter part and becomes a normal path which makes the result non-portable across different systems (since on different systems path rewriter rules may point to different final paths).

-comment:6 Changed 8 years ago by dmik
+comment:6 by dmik, 8 years ago

 Resolution: fixed